d12frosted/elpa-mirror/gnu/denote-readme.txt

   │
   │ ;; Also check the commands `denote-link-after-creating', │ ;; `denote-link-or-create'.
 You may want to bind them to keys as well.
+  │
+  │
+  │ ;; If you want to have Denote commands available via a right click │ ;; context menu, use the following and then enable │ ;; `context-menu-mode'.
-  └────
+  │ (add-hook 'context-menu-functions #'denote-context-menu) └────

-14 For developers or advanced users ═══════════════════════════════════
+15 For developers or advanced users ═══════════════════════════════════

   Denote is in a stable state and can be relied upon as the basis for